AthenkosiAfikile/Rest_Countries_api_tests/README.md

 Make sure you have the following installed:

 - Java 17+
-- Maven 3.8+
+- Maven
-- IntelliJ IDEA / Eclipse / VS Code
+- IntelliJ IDEA

 ---